rooftopcms/rooftop-cms/README.md

 Of course Rooftop exposes a sensible REST API to access your data, so there's no reason why you can't use any REST library which is capable of adding a couple of custom headers.
 FORTRAN anyone?

 ## What's the licence for Rooftop?
-This project is MIT licenced (see the LICENCE file in this repo), so if you want to host it yourself, you can.
+This project is GPLv3 licenced (see the LICENCE file in this repo), so if you want to host it yourself, you can.

 Of course, there's a non-trivial amount of hassle involved in maintaining a secure WordPress multisite installation, so we do the hard work for you at http://www.rooftopcms.com.